Is Bolivia Safe for Tourists? What You Really Need to Know

 No need to be paranoid, just prepared.
 And maybe don’t flash your brand new iPhone while buying salteñas.

-As people always ask specifically about La Paz!
+As people always ask specifically about other cities!

 La Paz is generally safe for tourists, but like any big city, it comes with caveats.
 Petty theft (pickpocketing, dodgy taxis) is more common than violent crime, especially around busy areas like markets or bus terminals.
 Stick to well-lit areas at night, use radio taxis or apps like Yango, & avoid flashing valuables.
 Most visitors have zero issues – just use your street smarts & stay aware.
 Oh, & the altitude might be more dangerous than anything else!